-a) Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory?

-The project does not have the potential to degrade the quality of the environment that would substantially reduce or degrade the habitat of sensitive biological resources.
-This project is the update to the General Plan Safety Element, which provides goals and policies that set the direction of how Los Angeles County can reduce the risk of natural and climate-induced hazards.
-The project does not establish any direct development of land.
-Any future development will be required to be consistent with the goals and policies of the Safety Element and undergo a project-specific environmental analysis.

-b) Does the project have the potential to achieve short-term environmental goals to the disadvantage of long-term environmental goals?

-The General Plan Safety Element Update is a long-range planning document that provides guidance in form of policies to help direct how Los Angeles County can reduce risk of harm and damaged that is caused by natural disasters and climate-induced hazards.
-The nature of the project is to think of the long-term environmental goals since climate change has been exacerbating the known hazards that affect Los Angeles County.
-The policies in the Safety Element Update are consistent with other elements of the General Plan and therefore will have a less than significant impact.

-c) Does the project have impacts that are individually $\boxtimes$ limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)?
+a) Does the project have the potential to degrade the quality of the environment, substantially reduce the Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory?
+The project does not have the potential to degrade the quali- reduce or degrade the habitat of sensitive biological resources Safety Element, which provides goals and policies that set reduce the risk of natural and climate-induced hazards.
+The pro- of land.
+Any future development will be required to be cons- Element and undergo a project-specific environmental analys s.
+This project the direction coject does not sistent with t ct is the update of how Los ot establish an to the Gene Angeles Cou direct devel eral Plan anty can lopment b) Does the project have the potential to achieve short-term environmental goals to the disadvantage of long-term environmental goals?
+The General Plan Safety Element Update is a long-range plan of policies to help direct how Los Angeles County can redunatural disasters and climate-induced hazards.
+The nature environmental goals since climate change has been exacerbat County.
+The policies in the Safety Element Update are cons and therefore will have a less than significant impact. ce risk of ha of the pro ing the know rm and damag ject is to thir wn hazards tha ged that is ca alk of the lo at affect Los used by ong-term Angeles c) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)?